 How do I unsubscribe?

-To unsubscribe please send an email to info@japan-career with a brief explanation of why you want to unsubscribe.
+To unsubscribe please send the message with a brief explanation of why you want to unsubscribe.
 If you have found a job, JapanCareer may still be a valuable resource of information for you, as we not only support new graduates, but experienced professionals as well.